-I offer an 8-week Compassionate Mind Training and a one-off session Introduction to Compassionate Mind Training, which are based on Compassion Focused Therapy, developed by Professor Paul Gilbert OBE.
-They are aimed at anyone who experiences self-criticism, shame, self-dislike or who finds it difficult to calm themselves when distressed.
+I offer an 8-week Compassionate Mind Training which is based on Compassion Focused Therapy, developed by Professor Paul Gilbert OBE.
+It is aimed at anyone who experiences self-criticism, shame, self-dislike or who finds it difficult to calm themselves when distressed.

 8-Week Compassionate Mind Training